 An enemy that cannot move, but will instantly kill Lolo if Lolo crosses its path.
 His attack can be blocked by a rock, block, or another enemy.
 It looks like he is shooting a laser, though he is probably just petrifying Lolo.

 An enemy that is exactly like Medusa, except he moves.
 Don Medusa either moves from side to side or up and down.
 His knives can be blocked by rocks, blocks, or other enemies.
-It looks like he is wearing roller skates.

 The main boss that captures Lala.
 King Egger only appears in cut scenes.